SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Adobe Inc. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of December 19, 2023...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-14, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Adobe Inc..
+(MENAFN- PR Newswire) NEW YORK, Dec.
+18, 2023 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Adobe Inc..

 Shareholders who purchased shares of ADBE during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.